mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 The script uses a complex PID controller that can be tuned to really obtain a very good routing precision.
 The algorithm used and default parameters are the same as in the YaSolr project.
 You will find a lot of information in the [YaSolR manual](/manual#pid).

+### MQTT Grid source

+The script can be directly installed on the dimmer and read the grid power and voltage from MQTT.

+When doing that, some features are not available like using bypass mode.
+The script can be installed though on a Shelly supporting a Switch if you want bypass mode to work.

+This setup is ideal for simple router setups with only 1 dimmer and 1 LSA.

 ## Future Improvements